 Rural health hours are required only for RHPP, ANEW, and RTCP

 If a site is classified as rural, Medically Underserved Area (MUA), Health Profession Shortage Area (HPSA) or Federally Qualified Health Center (FQHC), it meets the rural requirements.
-See the Rural Health Information Hub for details.
+See the Rural Health Professions Program for more details.

 Optional Clinical Hour Sites: